powerman/workflows/README.md

 It is recommended to use <https://github.com/powerman/workflows/blob/main/cliff.toml>
 as an example/starting point.
 There are a couple of places which mention 'chore: release' and these are important to keep or somehow else handle in your config too.

+#### 4. Push Or Merge To Release Branch

+Release PR should be opened automatically.

 ### Workflow Reference